Expensify/App/help/expense.md

 #### How does Expensify support multi-currency expenses?
 Expensify converts expenses to your preferred currency and supports global reimbursement.

+### Workflow Management
+#### [Delayed Submission and Approvals] If I have delayed submission and an approver, what should I expect with a report?
+When Add Approver is enabled with Delay Submission, expense reports go from Open > Processing > Approved.
+If delayed submission is disabled, expense reports go from Processing > Approved.

+#### Can an employee have more than one approval workflow?
+No, each employee can have only one approval workflow.

 ### Integration and Export
 #### How do I disconnect Xero from Expensify?
 To disconnect Xero:
 1. Press your profile image or icon in the bottom left menu.
 2. Press **Workspaces** and select your workspace.
 3. Press **Accounting** and select **Disconnect** next to Xero.

-#### Can an employee have more than one approval workflow?
-No, each employee can have only one approval workflow.

 #### [Xero Export Confirmation] How do I know if a report successfully exported to Xero?
 When a report exports successfully, a message is posted in the related Expensify Chat room.